How to Appeal a Parking Violation:

 Constituents must submit their appeal online at www.readingparking.com.
 Constituents have the opportunity to submit supporting documentation at the time they file their appeal.

-Appeals must be submitted to Reading Parking Authority within 30 calendar days of the violation date.
-Appeals will not be accepted if submitted more than 30 days from the violation date.
+Appeals must be submitted to Reading Parking Authority within 30 calendar days of the violation or notice date.
+Appeals will not be accepted if submitted more than 30 days from the violation or notice date.

-To avoid penalty fees, appeals must be submitted within 30 days (720 hours) of the violation date.
+To avoid penalty fees, appeals must be submitted within 30 days (720 hours) of the violation or notice date.

 Each violation must be appealed individually.
 An appeal is valid only for the violation number entered at the beginning of the online appeal process.